laur89/bctl/README.md

 User configuration file is read from `$XDG_CONFIG_HOME/bctl/config.json`.
-For full config list see the [config.py](./bctl/config.py) file that defines the defaults, but the most important ones you might want to consider changing are:
+For full config list see the [config.py](./bctl/config.py) file that defines the defaults, but the most important ones you might want to be aware of or change are:

 | Config | Type | Default | Description |
 | --- | --- | --- | --- |